The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 Why Prompt Engineering Was a Bandaid

 The minute you increase complexity, scale teams, or inject ambiguity, prompt-level hacks collapse.
+I’ve watched enterprise deployments that looked great in demos — until hallucination, drift, or quiet policy violations showed up in real workflows.

-Prompt engineering tries to fix inference.
+Prompt engineering tries to manage what the model says.

 That means: